OP Succinct

 • Self-hosted.
 If you want to run your own OP Stack Chain, please follow Optimism's tutorial first.

 • Rollup-as-a-service providers.
-You can also use an existing RaaS provider, such as Conduit or Caldera.
-But you will need access to the admin keys for your rollup.
+You can also use an existing RaaS provider, such as Conduit, Caldera, Alchemy, AltLayer or Gelato.
+Contact them to upgrade your rollup to use OP Succinct.

-The first step in deploying OP Succinct is to deploy a Solidity smart contract that will verify ZKPs of OP derivation (OP's name for their state transition function) and contain the latest state root of your rollup.
+The first step in deploying OP Succinct is to deploy the OPSuccinctL2OutputOracle smart contract that will verify SP1 proofs of the Optimism state transition function which verify the latest state root for the OP Stack rollup.

 Deployment